|What's The York Street Football Ground Like?|

 In 2009 the ground was renamed the Jakemans Stadium in a corporate sponsorship deal.

-just off the A16 near Woodside.
-The stadium will
+of the town, just off the A16 near Woodside.

-then the club could be kicking off in their new home
+goes to plan then the club could be kicking off in

 Island (Main) Stand